blankem0tions/alx-low_level_programming/0x14-bit_manipulation/README.md

-This is an assignment project on Bit Manipulation
+This is a project on Bit manipulation